sugarlabs/musicblocks/js/README.md

 ## About the internal block format.

-In `blocks.js` is a instance variable, `blockList` that is a list of the current set of blocks that Music Blocks knows about.
-There are methods to add blocks to the list, notably, `loadNewBlocks`.
+In `blocks.js` there is an instance variable, `blockList` that is a list of the current set of blocks that Music Blocks knows about.
+There are methods to add blocks to the list, notably `loadNewBlocks`.
 There is even a block that can be used to create new blocks, enabling Music Blocks programs to self-modify.